ayatokura/ai-openscale/wos-frameworks-wml-cloud.md

 <sup>3</sup>Explainability is supported if your model / framework outputs prediction probabilities.
 {: note}

 <sup>4</sup>For XGBoost binary and multiple class models, you must update the model to return prediction probability in the form of numerical values for binary models and a list of probabilities per class for multi-class models.
+Support for the XGBoost framework has the following limitations for classification problems: For binary classification, {{site.data.keyword.aios_short}} supports the `binary:logistic` logistic regression function with an output as a probability of `True`.
+For multiclass classification, {{site.data.keyword.aios_short}} supports the `multi:softprob` function where the result contains the predicted probability of each data point belonging to each class.

 {: note}

 ## Specifying an {{site.data.keyword.ibmwatson_notm}} {{site.data.keyword.pm_short}} service instance